Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

 These causes include:

-- The lighting in the enclosure is too bright
+- The UVB lighting in the enclosure is too bright

-- Illnesses such as metabolic bone disease, upper respiratory infections, stuck shed, or mite infestation
+- Illnesses such as eye infections, upper respiratory infections, stuck shed, or bearded dragon mites infestation

 - Vitamin deficiency, particularly vitamin A

-Dehydration is a common reason a bearded dragon will not open its eyes, and it is a problem because beardies tend not to drink water from a bowl.
+Dehydration is a common reason a bearded dragon will not open its eyes, and it is a problem because bearded dragons tend not to drink water from a bowl.

 In the wild, bearded dragons learn to recognize moving water from creeks or rivers, so they tend to lose interest in still water in captivity.

-Other signs of dehydration include lethargy, constipation, and sticky saliva.
+Other signs of dehydration in bearded dragons include lethargy, constipation, and sticky saliva.

 A bearded dragon’s eyes may be damaged either through sharp objects in its enclosure or by aggressive behavior from another beardie.

-Another cause of cornea damage is a loose substrate, particularly if it contains sand.
+Another cause of cornea damage in bearded dragons is an eye infection or loose substrate, particularly if it contains sand.

 These tiny sand particles will easily get in your lizard’s eyes and cause it not to open them.

-Bites from another beardie or a leftover cricket may cause eye injury and lead to infection or swelling, keeping your lizard from opening its eyes.
+Bites from another bearded dragon or a leftover cricket may cause eye injury and lead to infection or swelling, keeping your lizard from opening its eyes.

-There are reptile drops to help dislodge the particles from your beardie’s eyes, but you must be extremely careful not to cause any further damage.
+There are reptile drops to help dislodge the particles from your bearded dragon eyes, but you must be extremely careful not to cause any further damage.

 If the light in your bearded dragon’s enclosure is too bright, this will also cause the reptile to keep its eyes closed or squint.